Logo for University of Iowa Health Care This logo represents the University of Iowa Health Care

 " Pluronic is sold by ThermoFisher (catalog number 24040032) as a 10% stock solution in a 100mL bottle.
 Add to your sample to make a final concentration of 1% vol/vol."

 The Facility's Cytek Aurora makes direct volumetric measurement during sample acquisition, allowing investigators to determine the total cell count per cell sample.
 The Becton Dickinson flow cytometers do not calculate absolute cell counts (total number of cells per sample).
-In order to make that calcuation using Becton Dickinson flow cytometers, the total volume of cell sample fluid passing through the instrument during data acquisition must be determined.
-Using a known concentration of beads mixed into the cell sample, the cell sample fluid volume passing through the instrument during acquistion can be established by counting the beads acquired during data acqusisition.
+In order to make that calculation using Becton Dickinson flow cytometers, the total volume of cell sample fluid passing through the instrument during data acquisition must be determined.
+Using a known concentration of beads mixed into the cell sample, the cell sample fluid volume passing through the instrument during acquisition can be established by counting the beads acquired during data acquisition.
 The cells per unit volume can then be calculated from the volume that passed through the instrument.
 Several vendors sell beads for this purpose.

 (A/B) x (C/D) = number of cells per total volume in the sample tube (cell concentration as cells/uL)